 Pole beans need well drained soil and plenty of organic amendment to produce a large crop.
 Full sun situations are preferable in temperatures that are at least 60 degrees F. (16 C.).
 Pole beans need a support structure at least 6 feet (2 m.) high and the vines can grow 5 to 10 feet (1.5-3 m.) long.
 Pole beans need at least an inch (2.5 cm.) of water per week and should not be allowed to dry out, but also cannot tolerate soggy soils.

 Beans need a little help climbing their support structure, especially when young.
 It’s important to get them up off the ground early to prevent rot and loss of blooms.
 Pole beans need little fertilizer.
 Fertilizer should be added to the soil before planting pole beans.
 Side dress with manure or mulch or use black plastic to conserve moisture, minimize weeds, and keep soils warm for increased yield.

 Harvesting beans begins as soon as the pods are full and swollen.
 Beans should be picked every three to five days to avoid harvesting older beans which can be woody and bitter.
 A single bean plant can yield several pounds of beans.
 The pods are best used fresh but they can be lightly blanched and frozen for future use.
 Consistent harvesting will encourage new flowers and promote longer living vines.

 Varieties of Pole Beans

-The most popular varieties are Kentucky Wonder and Kentucky Blue.
+The most popular varieties are Kentucky Wonder and Blue Lake.
 They have been hybridized to produce Kentucky Blue.
 There is also a string-less Kentucky Blue.
 Romano is a delicious Italian flat bean.
 Dade grows long beans and is a prolific producer.